hamed-shirbandi/hamed-shirbandi/README.md

 I am a .NET Back-End developer with over 8 years of experience who's passionate about learning new technologies.
 I specialize in web development and have professional experience working with C#, ASP.NET MVC, ASP.NET Web API, Blazor.
-I also have good knowledge in DDD, CQRS, ES, Microservices, TDD.
+I also have good knowledge in DDD, TDD, BDD, CQRS, Event Sourcing, Microservices.

 > Currently i'm free and like to work remotely.
 If you think we can work together so just let me know.
 >